mannd/QTc/README.markdown

 	let qtpBdl = QTc.qtpCalculator(formula: .qtpBdl)
 	let qtpInSec = qtpBdl.calculate(rrInSec: 77, sex: .male)

 Note that in this case the formula uses sex but not age.
 If you include extra age or sex parameters that are not used by the formula they will be ignored.
-However failure to include a necessary parameter will result in the return throwing an exception (see below).
+However failure to include a necessary parameter will result in the function throwing an exception (see below).

 ### Other calculator variables and functions
 You can get other information from the calculator instance, for example: